Welcome Canine-Assisted Therapy Volunteer Registrants

-OPTION ONE: You are free to become an independent TDInc. pet therapy team and make your own arrangements with any facility of your choice anywhere in the country.
+OPTION ONE: As a TDInc. member, you can be an independent pet therapy team and make your own arrangements with any facility of your choice anywhere in the country.
 There are usually guidelines at such facilities that you and your dog will be expected to follow.
 You also will have to renew your membership in TDInc. each year, along with the annual fee of $30.

 OPTION TWO: In addition to TDInc. membership, you also may choose to become a member of Therapaws of Michigan, our local canine-assisted therapy program, currently serving Ann Arbor and surrounding communities.
 Many registrants choose to add Therapaws membership because of the reputation we have with local facilities who come to us when they need suitable pet therapy teams.

 Therapaws membership also provides a network of more than 70 teams that can be contacted for special-event functions in addition to regular assignments.
 At certain locations like the University of Michigan Health System, therapy teams are required to be Therapaws members in addition to membership in TDInc.
-You must fill out a Hold Harmless Agreement, send a one-time non-refundable $20 registration fee, and a copy of your current TDInc. card to Therapaws of Michigan: c/o Valerie Wells, 347 Edison Ave, Ypsilanti, Michigan 48197.
+Once you are registered by TDInc. and have received your TDInc. membership card, fill out and send the Hold Harmless Agreement, a one-time non-refundable $25 registration fee, and a copy of both sides of your TDInc. membership card to Therapaws of Michigan, PO Box 92, Dexter MI 48130.

 OPTION ONE: If you wish only to be a TDInc. member.

-OPTION TWO: If you wish also to become a Therapaws of Michigan member, the following three steps (4-5-6) must be added to the steps in Option One.
+OPTION TWO: If you wish also to become a Therapaws of Michigan member, the following steps (4-5) must be added to the steps in Option One.